JujuAdams/Snitch/3.1/config-service-keys.md

 *Typical value:* `""`

 Endpoint required to communicate with sentry.io.
-This can be found via Settings -> Client Keys (under the SDK SETUP header on the left-hand side).
+This can be found by selecting your project via the sentry.io dashboard, then selecting Settings then Client Keys (under the SDK SETUP header on the left-hand side).

 &nbsp;